Authorities study plane debris found off Africa for links to Flight MH370

 PARIS/SYDNEY France's air crash investigation agency is studying a piece of plane debris found on Reunion Island off the east coast of Africa but it was too early to say if it came from missing Malaysia Airlines Flight MH370, a spokesman said on Wednesday.

-A source familiar with the matter said the debris was most likely from a Boeing 777, but that it was not yet established if it was from MH370.
+A source familiar with the matter said the debris was most likely from a Boeing 777 (BA.N), but that it was not yet established if it was from MH370.

 A U.S. official said air safety investigators had a "high degree of confidence" the debris was from the same model as MH370, the Associated Press reported.